 - Make changes to your source code on GitHub and create a pull request for the changes.

-- Observe that the Google Cloud Build app builds your code on creating a pull request.
+- Observe that the Google Cloud Build app builds your code and publishes results to a pull request.

-- View the build results on GitHub and the GCP Console.
+- View the build results on GitHub and the Cloud Console.

 - Learn about the different ways to configure your builds.

 This tutorial uses the following billable components of Google Cloud:

 First 120 build-minutes per day are free; you will be charged for builds consumed above this threshold.
 For more information see the Pricing page.